YahanCU/Football-analytics-project/README.md

 Then the result includes one prediction table and two graphs, bar chart and radar graph as following:

 ![comparecountry](https://github.com/YahanCU/Project-for-tools/blob/master/images/part2-3.png)

+First from prediction table, we could obtain simple predicted results for two countries when they choose five kinds of formation.
+For each club, we find the best squad for each formation.
+So the column, Overall rate, means the sum of 11 players’overall rate in the best squad given a certain formation.
+According this table, we can find that the formation is actually important.
+Sometimes, a country can win the game even it has lower comprehensive capacity, if it chooses a proper formation.

+Then from the bar chart, we can easily compare countries’current performance and future performance according to the average of their players’overall rate and potential separately.
+Also based on average age, we could learn which one country is more energetic.
+Those differences may finally determine which country’s player has a higher average value, which has been presented in labels next to names.

+Finally from the radar graph, we could have a clear view of differences in two countries’ capability.
+For example, Germany has similar capability with France.
+Thus, the chance that Germany win the games with France is almost 50%, which can be figured out in prediction table.

 ### Part III (User Interaction):
 #### < Measure a player’s value aligned with multiple factors >